 This is one of the reasons why professional IEMs are highly modular, and the same goes for the M6 Pro 2.
 The cable is detachable.
 It plugs into the earpieces securely, but if it goes bad, you don’t have to buy the whole product again.

 You actually get two cables out of the box – one with an in-line microphone with a single-button control unit and one without it.
 There’s even an option to purchase a replacement Bluetooth neckband that can transform the M6 Pro 2 into a wireless device.
-The neckband is sold separately and costs a bit more than the earbuds, so we won’t be taking it into account for this review.
+The neckband is sold separately and costs a bit more than the earbuds, so we won’t consider it for this review.

 Nevertheless, this just goes to show you how modular the M6 Pro 2 is.
 And as if that wasn’t enough, these IEMs also come with a 6.35mm adapter that allows for even more versatility in how you use them.